-Email Series are sent out to supporters automatically after a supporter completes a qualifying Activity.
-Email Series enable you to use the Visual Editor to create as many emails as you need for a series (including Welcome Series), target and exclude recipients very granularly, define what Activities will trigger the Email Series, define what will cause a supporter to exit the Email Series, and then define how long of an interval should pass between each Email in the series.
+Email Series are sent out to supporters automatically after a supporter completes a qualifying action or they are added to a Group.
+Email Series enable you to use the Visual Editor to create as many emails as you need for a series (including Welcome Series), target and exclude recipients very granularly, define what actions will trigger the Email Series, define what actions cause a supporter to exit the Email Series, and then define how long of an interval should pass between each Email in the series.
 Email Series also enable you to create and queue up a new draft of each live email.
 Email Series are a great way to cultivate relationships and engage supporters on a continuing basis.
 In this section we will cover how to create and publish a series.

 Email Series Process Overview

 Following is a high-level overview of the email series creation process:

 - Setup the series - In this step you'll give the series a name and description for internal use.

 - Select the audience - In this step you will define which supporter actions will trigger the series ("Entry Trigger"), which supporters should never be enrolled in the series, under what circumstances a supporter will be removed from the series ("Exit Criteria"), and whether supporters in the series should receive Email Blasts that are not part of the series.